joolfe/gatsby-for-docs/content/03-new-project.md

 ![Create repo on github](doc-img/create-repo.png)

-After click the `Create Repository` button we will see the next instructions in the screen that is showed
+After click the **"Create Repository"** button we will see the next instructions in the screen that is showed

 ![New repo](./doc-img/new-repo.png)